6: Parliamentary Debating

 The Nature of the Motion

-The proposition team carries the burden of proof.
-Their task is to demonstrate that the motion is more probably true than false, persuading the judge or audience that the proposed action or value should be adopted.
-The opposition team, by contrast, seeks to undermine this case.
-They may argue that the motion is unnecessary, impractical, harmful, or simply less compelling than the status quo.
-In this way, the debate becomes a contest of competing visions: one side advocating for change, the other defending against it.
+The burden of proof is the obligation one side in a debate has to provide sufficient reasons and evidence to show that its claim is more convincing than the alternative.
+In competitive debating, the proposition team carries this burden of proof.
+Their task is to demonstrate that the motion is more probable than not, persuading the judge or audience that the proposed action or value should be adopted.
+The opposition team, by contrast, is not required to prove an alternative world.
+Instead, they seek to undermine the proposition’s case, showing that the motion is unnecessary, impractical, harmful, or simply less compelling than the status quo.
+As a result, the debate becomes a contest of competing visions: one side advocating for change and working to meet its burden of proof, the other defending against that change by challenging whether the proposition has met its obligation to justify it.

 Understanding how topics divide responsibilities between the proposition and opposition is essential for success.
 Consider a few sample motions: